stefan-hoeck/idris2-digest/README.md

   as well as the prefix (installation directory).
 * `Idris.Version`: Wraps the version from `IdrisPaths` in a semantic version (see `Libraries.Data.Version`)
+* `Core.Directory`: Provides utilities for finding source and data files based on the environment variables.
+Utility `findIpkgFile` is used to recursively look for the first `.ipkg` file in the current directory or one of its parents.

 ### The `Core` Effect